-Homework is defined as tasks set by the classroom teacher, depending upon the child's ability, relevant to the work being done at school.
+Homework is defined as tasks set by the classroom teacher and are dependent on the child's ability, whilst also being relevant to the work being done at school.

 Parents are invited to discuss any aspect of homework with the classroom teacher.